 When we think of travel, it often elicits visions of far off places and exotic locales.
 For many families, that imagery makes the idea of travel seem daunting and unattainable.
 But travel doesn’t have to be far off and exotic.
 In fact, for families, travel can be as simple as a drive to a place just outside your city.
-Hyper local adventures are a great way to encourage the spirit of travel among your family.
+Local adventures are a great way to encourage the spirit of travel among your family.

 It’s an opportunity to learn together as a family, whether it’s finding cool things to do around town or somewhere else.
 It doesn’t always necessarily mean going outside of the country for us.
 We can feel like we’re traveling, but not have to be on a plane all the time.
-We can still find that sense of adventure close to home.
+We can still find that sense of hyper local adventure close to home.

 I think that’s what helps our kids have that sense of wanting to explore and wanting to see new things.
 A lot of times now, they have the expectation of, “oh, where are we going this weekend?” because that’s pretty much what we do.
 It’s not for everybody, but we like it.
-You get to know your community better, you get to know the place where you live, and you get to meet new people.
+You get to know your community better.
+And you get to know the place where you live, and also get to meet new people.

 You do homeschooling with your kids.
 Do you do things with them that expose them to the world outside of the US, or even just outside of Seattle?

-We’ll do field trips.
+We’ll do local field trips.
 A lot of times we’ll do nature walks during the week.
 Aside from that, in terms of exposing them to places outside of the states, we like to watch a program called Travel with Kids.
 It’s so fun to watch.
 It’s a family of four, and they go and travel all over the world and have a show about it.
 The kids love being able to watch that and see all these different places.

 When you travel with your kids, or even when you go around town and explore someplace, what are some of the challenges that you come across in just trying to go somewhere with the kids?

 The biggest thing is really knowing your kids and knowing when they’re pretty much done with being out.
 Sometimes you can stretch it a little bit.
-I guess that’s the challenge because you do have to work within that timeline, and when you do push it, you’re kind of walking this fine line of, “okay, who’s going to have a meltdown right now?”
+I guess that’s the challenge because you do have to work within that timeline.
+And when you do push it, you’re kind of walking this fine line of, “okay, who’s going to have a meltdown right now?”
 So that’s hard.

 So, on the flip side of that, what are some of the best things that you’ve found, in terms of travel with your kids?